zarf-dev/proposals/6-manifest-preview-capability/README.md

 What is out of scope for this ZEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+This command should stay extremely simple, and only print the rendered zarf.yaml.
+It will not output SBOMs, or manifests.

 ## Proposal